 A diversified program of prevention, evaluation, treatment and rehabilitation will assure a positive healthy recovery experience, an improved quality of life, a safe return to full athletic participation and continued athletic success.

 Athletic Training Services

-Head athletic trainer and physical therapist Jim Russ oversees the athletic training services.
-The staff includes a football athlete trainer, five associate athletic trainers and nine assistant athletic trainers.
+Head athletic trainer Rob Hunt oversees the athletic training services.
+The staff includes four football athlete trainers, eight associate athletic trainers and nine assistant athletic trainers.
 The entire staff is certified by the National Athletic Trainers’ Association and has collectively more than 150 years of athletic training experience.
-Russ and his staff, along with a host of observation student athletic trainers, are responsible for the health and care of the 26 NCAA Division I sports at the University, which includes more than 750 student-athletes.
+Hunt and his staff, along with a host of observation student athletic trainers, are responsible for the health and care of the 26 NCAA Division I sports at the University, which includes more than 750 student-athletes.
 Learn More about our offered Services and Testing

 Each certified staff member is in charge of the health care of at least two varsity athletic teams.
 These responsibilities include covering practice and competition as well as traveling with the team as deemed appropriate.
 Specifically, the athletic trainer is responsible for evaluating and assessing athletic injuries, administering first aid and injury care, making medical referrals, and establishing treatments, rehabilitation and reconditioning of athletic injuries/illness.
 The athletic trainer also spends a significant amount of time in the education of student-athletes with respect to injury prevention, nutrition and psychological support in dealing with injuries.
 All staff athletic trainers are certified by the National Athletic Trainers’ Association and licensed by the state of Indiana.